miun-jvig/fl-intrusion-detection/README.md

 Additionally, wandb is also logging these results.

 ## 3. Visualization
-Visualization can be done by using wandb or by running the script in visualization.py (which is not finished yet).
+Visualization can be done by using wandb or by running the (unfinished) script in visualization.py.

 # Results
 The model is currently achieving a 96 % federated evaluation accuracy on the global test set using 40 FL rounds, 3 local epochs, and a batch size of 64.
 In comparison, my centralized implementation achieves a 97 % accuracy on the same test set.